 This is an arithmetic puzzle, where \( 1 \square \) would represent the 2-digit number 19 if \( \square = 9 \).
 It does not represent the algebraic expression \( 1 \times \square \).

 I am thinking of a three digit number.
 The product of the digits in my number is 14, and the last digit is twice as big as the first digit.

 What number am I thinking of?

-A certain five-digit number has the property that if the digit 1 is placed (concatenated) at the end of the number, the result is three times larger than if the digit 1 is placed at the beginning of the number.
+A certain five-digit number has the property that if the digit 1 is placed (concatenated) at the end of the number, the result is three times larger than the value that results if the digit 1 is placed at the beginning of the number.

 What number is it?